willsu88/GoodreadsProject/README.md

         - nn_model is the saved model that we built
             - we use this in our EDA&ModelViz notebook to visualize the model and data as it takes too long to retrain a model
+        - nn_sweep.json is a json mapping latent spaces k that we swept to the test MSE